davidmjadams/simpleshapes/content/articles/make-your-startup-website-work-to-get-you-customers.md

 ## Measure the total number of visitors and their behaviour

 Measuring visitors is an easy first step, there are a whole host of analytics tools available.
 For marketing websites, [Google Analytics](https://marketingplatform.google.com/about/analytics/) is a market leader, has everything you need to get started quickly and importantly for a startup – is free.
+There are a number of other good options for analytics such as [MixPanel](https://mixpanel.com/), [Amplitude](https://amplitude.com/) and [Heap](https://heap.io/).
+However, these products really come into their own when used with apps/web apps, when your interaction events are much more customised to your specific product.
+For a website where page views and signup funnels are your main concern, [GA](https://marketingplatform.google.com/about/analytics/) should have all you need.

 ## Convert as many of these visitors as possible into qualified leads